 Insure Your Property

 The National Flood Insurance Program (NFIP) is a federal program enabling property owners in participating communities to purchase flood insurance on eligible buildings and contents, whether they are in or out of a floodplain.
-This community participates in the NFIP, making federally backed flood insurance available to its homeowners, renters, condo owners/renters, and commercial owners/renters.
-Costs vary depending on how much insurance is purchased, what it covers and the property's flood risk.
+Monroe County participates in the NFIP, making federally backed flood insurance available to its homeowners, renters, condo owners/renters, and commercial owners/renters.
+Costs vary depending on how much insurance is purchased, what it covers, and the property's flood risk.

 All policy forms provide coverage for buildings and contents.
-However, you might want to discuss insuring personal property with your agent, since contents coverage is optional.
-Typically, there's a 30-day waiting period from date of purchase before your policy goes into effect.
-That means now is the best time to buy flood insurance.
+However, residents should discuss insuring their personal property with their agent, since content coverage is optional.
+Typically, there is a 30-day waiting period from the date of purchase before your policy goes into effect.
+Now is the best time to buy flood insurance.